ComradeVanti/trashbot/server/README.md

 #### Send player location

 Send the player's location to the server, so it can store it.
+The server will respond with all items the player is in range to pick-up

 Client -> Server `game/location`